edgio-docs/edgio-docs/src/pages/guides/security/tls_certificates.md

     <Callout type="info">

       The private key is non-public data and must not be shared with parties other than {{ PRODUCT_NAME }}. {{ PRODUCT_NAME }} securely stores your private key.
-It is never shown in the developer console and it is only used to provision parts of the infrastructure that are used to terminate TLS connections.
+It is never shown in the {{ PRODUCT }} Developer console and it is only used to provision parts of the infrastructure that are used to terminate TLS connections.

     </Callout>